lovetoys/lovetoys/README.md

 ## CollisionManager

-We removed the collisionmanager from Lovetoys.
+We removed the Collision Manager from the Lovetoys.
 It performed too poorly and doesn't belong into an entity component system.

 ## Class

 A simple class implementation for OOP.

 #### How to create a class